-8High attrition rates are a concern if non response is systematically related to health.
-However, differential attrition due to health in SHARE is not clear-cut (De Luca (2009)).
-We conclude that our results are not likely to be systematically biased by differential attrition due to health.
+8We thus consider a balanced panel.
+Attrition rates are rather high in SHARE.
+However, high attrition rates are a concern if non response is systematically related to health.
+De Luca (2009) shows that differential attrition due to health in SHARE is not clear-cut and we conclude that our results are not likely to be systematically biased by differential attrition due to health.